Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 also possible to encapsulate all arguments into double quotes and passing them as array to the `command_line` attribute i.e. for better readability.

-It's also possible to define default macros for the command itself which can be overridden by a service macro.
+It's also possible to define default custom attributes for the command itself which can be overridden by a service macro.

 ## <a id="differences-1x-2-groups"></a> Groups